rohitpatwa/leetcode/Readme.md

 167. Two Sum II - Input array is sorted : Use two pointer approach.
 Initiate one at beginning and one at the end.
 234. Palindrome Linked List : Use fast & slow pointers.
 Take fast pointer to end, slow pointer will be in the middle.
 Reverse ll ahead of slow pointer and initiate fast pointer to head.
 Compare.
 590. N-ary Tree Postorder Traversal : Implement a stack.
 Keep inserting children in stack and root.val in output arr. return arr[::-1]
 783. Minimum Distance Between BST Nodes : Inorder traversal.
 Constant space.
+Inorder gives sorted values in BST.
 442. Find All Duplicates in an Array : Go the index and set the number -ve of itself.
 Whenever you see an already -ve number, it is repeated.
 94. Binary Tree Inorder Traversal : Nested while loops.
 Use a stack and curr node.
 Push all left nodes in stack iteratively.
 When curr is null, start popping and push right in stack.
 589. N-ary Tree Preorder Traversal : Use stack.
 Keep adding current values to result list and reverse of children to stack